sokratisvas/rs-in-action/mandelbrot/README.md

 # Quick Start
 No dependencies / No cargo.
+Be creative and try your own colourings!
 Create your own mandelbrot set image (```.ppm``` format) with:
 ```bash
 $ sh build.sh
 ```
-Be creative and try your own colourings.
 ![mandelbrot](sample.png)